Study Medicine In UK For International Students

 Dr Mohammad Shafiq

-As you are here, you may be considering studying medicine in the UK.
+As you are here, you may consider studying medicine in the UK.
 UK's medical schools are among the best ones in the world.
 A degree from one of them is recognized globally.
 This means you can work in many countries after graduating.

 But before making a final decision, you should know all the important information and future possibilities.
-So, we've made this guide about all why and how to study medicine in UK for international students.
+So, we've created this guide for international students about why and how to study medicine in the UK.

 Why Study Medicine in the UK?